Andretjuhh/ProjectX/README.md

 # School Project: ShipFlex

+###Important: Run the program from the terminal and not in an IDE.

 This project is a Java-based database application created for the course *Praktijkopdracht 1* at *The Hague University of Applied Sciences*.
 The application aims to provide a user-friendly interface for managing data related to making an offer for a boat.
 It uses Java programming language and MySQL as a backend database.